map from Google Maps

-animals — including beaver, foxes, rabbits, some middle-sized, wild cats, and a wide variety of birds.
+animals — including beaver, foxes, rabbits, some middle-sized wild cats, coyotes and a wide variety of birds.
 It's where many Audubon Bird Tours start.
 It is beautiful and dense with tall trees.
 Only trouble is the paths don't necessarily go where you want, and some don't go anywhere at all.
 Poison Ivy grows wild all over the northern part toward the Pump House.
 And there's all those branches and leaves blocking our avian photographic views. map.